themogulAP/ArchipelagoCM/worlds/commandmission/docs/en_Mega Man X Command Mission Instructions.md

 - Lots of customizable options are planned for the future: such as Encounter Rate Percentage changes.

 - TONS to be added later, such as Chapter 9's beams being a one-time trigger.

+###### How Do I Win?
+The entire goal of Mega Man X Command Mission is to clear 9 chapters (in random order), followed by entering Chapter 10 and fighting the final boss.
+Throughout the run, you will receive Access Codes (explained above), that will allow you to teleport to the representative stages.
+After completing a chapter, you will receive a Rebellion Medal.
+Bosses of the chapters can be eliminated in any order, as Rebellion Medals will not lock any checks, other than entrance into the final area.

+Once you defeat ~Redacted~, congratulations...
+YOU WIN!